UK Builders' Merchant Statement Reconciliation Guide

 Manual reconciliation usually breaks down when the statement is not the only problem.
 The real drag on month end is the combination of a long statement table, scattered invoice PDFs, late credit notes, and several people buying against the same account.
 At that point, the value is not in replacing the reconciliation judgment.
 It is in turning the evidence into something that can be filtered, matched, and reviewed quickly.

-That is where structured document workflows earn their place.
 If missing PDFs and fragmented merchant data are slowing down close, construction invoice processing automation is useful when it helps rebuild the supplier evidence pack rather than just reading one page at a time.
 The practical aim is to turn statement lines, invoice headers, or invoice line items into rows you can sort by invoice number, date, credit value, branch reference, or total before you decide what needs posting or correcting.

 Invoice Data Extraction is built for that sort of work.
 The product converts invoices and financial documents into structured XLSX, CSV, or JSON output, supports vendor statements as well as invoices, and can produce one row per invoice or one row per line item depending on the prompt.
 Each output row also includes a reference to the source file and page number, which is useful when a bookkeeper needs to trace a statement difference back to the original document.
+That still does not turn the monthly statement into a booking document or remove the need to review credits, disputes, and timing differences; it simply shortens the evidence-gathering step when the ledger is missing something.

 Extract invoice data to Excel with natural language prompts